 Horseshoe Bay is a Dark Sky Community

-The Hill Country Alliance is celebrating the inaugural "Hill Country Night Sky Month".
-In September, the City of Horseshoe Bay and Mayor Clinesmith proclaimed the month of October 2020 as "Hill Country Night Sky Month".
-The proclamation can be found by clicking HERE.
+The Hill Country Alliance and the City of Horseshoe Bay celebrated the inaugural "Hill Country Night Sky Month" in October 2020.
+Each year, the City of Horseshoe Bay will proclaim the month of October as "Hill Country Night Sky Month".
+The proclamations can be found by clicking HERE.
 Click the link below to learn more about this celebration and the efforts of Night Skies Teams throughout the Texas Hill Country.

 Before the advent of electric light in the 20th century, our ancestors experienced a night sky brimming with stars that inspired science, religion, philosophy, art and literature.
 Do you remember the first time you looked up at the night sky as a child and saw the Milky Way swimming with millions of stars?
 The common heritage of a natural night sky is rapidly becoming unknown to the newest generations, including millions of children who will never see the Milky Way from their own homes.